sowmaster/sowmaster.github.io/_pages/talks.md

 [//]: # (<!--{% endfor %}-->)

 - ### Informs 2022
-    invited speaker in the session “Bilevel Stochastic Methods for Optimization and Learning” at the 2022 INFORMS Annual Meeting, Indianapolis, IN.
+    Invited speaker in the session “Bilevel Stochastic Methods for Optimization and Learning” at the 2022 INFORMS Annual Meeting, Indianapolis, IN.

 Under construction...coming soon!